Fasciolosis: Epidemiology

 Human and animal fasciolosis occurs worldwide.
 While animal fasciolosis is distributed in countries with high cattle and sheep production, human fasciolosis occurs, excepting Western Europe, in developing countries.
 Fasciolosis occurs only in areas where suitable conditions for intermediate hosts exist.

 Studies carried out in recent years have shown human fasciolosis to be an important public health problem.
 Human fasciolosis has been reported by countries in Europe, America, Asia, Africa, and Oceania.
 The incidence of human cases has been increasing in 51 countries of the five continents.
 A global analysis shows that the expected correlation between animal and human fasciolosis only appears at a basic level.
 High prevalences in humans are not necessarily found in areas where fasciolosis is a great veterinary problem.
 For instance, in South America, hyperendemics and mesoendemics are found in Bolivia and Peru where the veterinary problem is less important, while in countries such as Uruguay, Argentina, and Chile, human fasciolosis is only sporadic or hypoendemic.

 Europe

 In Europe, human fasciolosis occurs mainly in France, Spain, Portugal, and the former USSR.
 France is considered an important human endemic area.
 A total of 5863 cases of human fasciolosis were recorded from nine French hospitals from 1970 to 1982.
 Concerning the former Soviet Union, almost all reported cases were from the Tajik Republic.
 Several papers referred to human fasciolosis in Turkey.
 Recently, serological survey of human fasciolosis was performed in some parts of Turkey.
 The prevalence of the disease was serologically found to be 3.01% in Antalya Province, and between 0.9 and 6.1% in Isparta Province, Mediterranean region of Turkey.
-In other European countries, fasciolosis is sporadic and the occurrence of the disease is usually combined with travelling to endemic areas.
+In other European countries, fasciolosis is rare and sporadic, such as in Austria.